jeangiraldoo/codedocs.nvim/README.md

 | Lua | LDoc | `function parameters` |
 | Python | Google docstrings | `function parameters` |
 | Javascript | JSDoc | `function parameters` |

+### Motivation

+I started workng on Codedocs because I wanted to enhance my experience with Neovim, which I started using daily for my side projects and university assignments.
+I wanted a tool to make documenting my code easier and to contribute something useful to the community! :D

+While I found a few plugins with similar functionality, none of them offered the level of customization and simplicity I was looking for.
+Sometimes, I feel that apps and plugins could be more intuitive and user-friendly while still providing the same powerful features.

+TL;DR: I built Codedocs to improve productivity by automatically generating documentation strings, allowing for easy customization, and providing a simple yet powerful solution for both personal and community use.
+Plus, it is a fun project to work on!

 ### License